21Alul21/alx-system_engineering-devops/0x00-shell_basics/README.md

-Move a file in a directory to another directory
+Deleting a file from a folder